Pomax/are-we-flying/docs/index.md

   /**
    * This is where we run our "world's worst flight simulator":
    * we're not even going to bother with a simplified flight model
    * and computing lift and drag forces with simplified math.
-Even
-   * though we're trying to work with a trim-based autopilot, we're
-   * just going to constrainMap and interpolate our way to victory.
+   * We're ust going to constrainMap and interpolate our way to victory.
    */
   update(ms) {
-    // If the interval is too long, "do nothing",
+    // If the update interval was too long, "do nothing",
     // so we don't teleport around when the OS decides
     // to throttle or suspend a process. if (ms > 5 * UPDATE_FREQUENCY) return